Phagun (1958 film): Box office

 Phagun was the sixth highest-grossing film of 1958.
 It grossed ₹1.4 crore, including a net of ₹0.7 crore.

 1958 was a very successful year for Madhubala, as she had four major critical and commercial successes in this year: Chalti Ka Naam Gaadi, Howrah Bridge, Phagun and Kala Pani.

 Critical reception

+A critic for Hindustan Times wrote, "The ever popular Madhubala and Bharat Bhooshan are good enough reason for the long queues at cinema houses where Phagun is showing.
+Even if Madhubala is not expected to do much 'acting' in this film, the close-ups of her beautiful face—smiling, sad, pensive or even just blank—should make up for it to her many fans. [...]
+O. P. Nayyar's music contribution is the chief attraction of the film.
+The lyrics on the whole are enjoyable except for an odd line here and there."

-Phagun opened to mixed reviews, with the music receiving the most praise.
-Saiam Z. U. stated that the film's story was a "predictable fare", although it was "engaging".
+Retrospectively, Saiam Z. U. stated that the film's story was a "predictable fare", although it was "engaging".
 She found the music to be "superb" and melodious.
-Khatijia Akbar explained that Phagun was a success only due to its musical score, and the film had "little substance".
-A retrospective review by Volterra observed in the film that Madhubala "expresses a wide range of passion [in the role of a dancer]" and compared her performance to that of Hollywood actress Elizabeth Taylor in Cleopatra (1963).
+Khatija Akbar explained that Phagun was a success only due to its musical score, and the film had "little substance".
+In the book Of Happiness: An Essay, Volterra observed Madhubala "expresses a wide range of passion" in the film, and compared her performance to that of Elizabeth Taylor in Cleopatra (1963).